 Honestly some of the best gluten free bread I have ever had!
 Eugene gluten free bakery sells tonnes of gluten free products, from racks of fresh-baked gluten free bread and baskets of fresh rolls to fresh gluten free cakes and prepacked gluten free products.
 I found gluten free caramel stroopwafels here and picked up some Belgian beer to have at home.
 An absolute must if you are visiting Antwerp and the perfect spot for picking up picnic supplies.
 Here are a few pics but scroll down to the bottom of this guide for more :).

 Note cross contamination might be a risk here.
 Please speak to staff and make your own assessment.
-It could be a good place to stop for lunch as they offer gluten free bread for their sandwiches.
+It could be a good place to stop for lunch as they offer gluten free bread for their sandwiches and most dishes can be made gluten free.
 They sometimes also have gluten free cake.
 It’s a very cool cafe space and would be the perfect place to rest your legs after a busy day of sightseeing and shopping.

 A Belgian chain similar to Pret a Manager, they sell gluten free sandwiches and cakes.
 I personally avoided the cakes as they were sat on the same tray as gluten-containing ones.
 The sandwiches are individually wrapped and seemed to be a good grab and go lunch option.

 They specifically state they can cater for people with coeliac disease.
 Various gluten free menu items plus the kitchen team take extra care to avoid cross-contamination.
 A brunch/lunch spot.
 The menu si marked up to show gluten free, lactose free, dairy free and vegan options.

 I am not entirely sure about the cross contamination risk here but ChickPea is widely mentioned for its gluten free options.
 We tried to visit but it was closed so we weren’t able to assess the situation ourselves.
 They serve hummus, falafel are various other lunch options.